Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-W1E6EWrAsII,406.52,421.68.md

 ### Transcript

+> cross-platform support yeah possibly
-> Yeah, possibly we've done that with all of our past games
+> we've done that with all of our past
-> so it's likely but I can't confirm or deny that.
+> games so it's likely but I can't confirm
-> Right now we just really need to get the game running smoothly and in order to do that
+> or deny that right now we just really
+> need to get the game running smoothly
-> we're just gonna focus on Windows for now.